-In addition, freshmen are regularly admitted to more specialized courses that do not require prerequisites (these include most courses through the 200-level and higher-level seminars where the instructor gives permission to enroll on a case-by-case basis).
+In addition, freshmen are regularly admitted to 200-level courses that address specialized topics but do not require pre-requisites or significant background knowledge.
+Freshmen may even be able to enroll in some higher-level seminars, for example, when instructors indicate that the course is open to all students or give permission to enroll on a case-by-case basis.